topst-development/Documentation/TOPST-D3/Software/Sample_Application/Echo_Server.md

 **Parameters**

-n  **domain**: Specifies the communications domain in which a socket is to be created.
+-  **domain**: Specifies the communications domain in which a socket is to be created.

-n  **type**: Specifies the type of socket to be created.
+-  **type**: Specifies the type of socket to be created.

-n  **protocol:** Specifies a particular protocol to be used with the socket.
+-  **protocol:** Specifies a particular protocol to be used with the socket.
 Specifying a protocol of 0 causes **socket()** to use an unspecified default protocol that is appropriate for the requested socket type.

 **Return Value**

 Upon successful completion, **socket()** returns a non-negative integer, the socket file descriptor.
 Otherwise, a value of -1 is returned and **errno** is set to indicate the error.

----

 ```c
 #include <sys/socket.h>